Braathens ASA: Deregulation

 The first stages towards deregulation started in 1987 with Braathens SAFE being permitted to compete with SAS on the Oslo–Bergen and Western Norway–Trondheim–Bodø–Tromsø route, plus once daily Oslo–Trondheim–Bodø, as well as Tromsø–Longyearbyen, in an attempt to increase domestic competition.
 From 1988, Braathens SAFE was granted a series of international route concessions.
 The first, to Billund, Denmark, started in 1989, and the second, to Newcastle, started the following year.
-A route to Malmö, Sweden, started in 1991 and on a week's notice in 1992, Braathens SAFE started flying to London Gatwick Airport, after the bankruptcies of Norway Airlines and Dan-Air.
+A route to Malmö, Sweden, started in 1991 and on a week's notice in 1992, Braathens SAFE started flying to London Gatwick, after the bankruptcies of Norway Airlines and Dan-Air.
 Busy Bee went bankrupt in 1993 and their regional services were instead subcontracted to Norwegian Air Shuttle.

 Braathens Helikopter was established by Braganza in 1989 after negotiating agreements with Norsk Hydro, Phillips Petroleum and Statoil to provide helicopter transport for their crews to their offshore oil installations Ekofisk, Oseberg, Gullfaks, Veslefrikk.
 This was the first time the incumbent Helikopter Service had received competition on their offshore helicopter services.
 Four 19-seet Aérospatiale Super Puma helicopters were ordered.
 Services started on 1 September 1990.
-In 1992 the helicopter airline signed an agreement to fly for British Petroleum to Ula and Gyda.
+In 1992 the helicopter airline signed an agreement to fly for BP to Ula and Gyda.
 Braathens Helikopter and Helikopter Service announced on 1 October 1993 that the two companies would merge from 1 January 1994.